-Looking to the future, BBC Radio 4’s Commissioning Editor, Mohit Bakaya, will be introducing a session on contemporary feature production and announcing the winners of the Centenary Charles Parker Prize.
-The prize is awarded each year to the best audio feature productions by student programme-makers across the UK, but in this centenary year, beside the coveted Gold Award, the leading FIVE programmes submitted in competition will all receive a broadcast premiere, on BBC Radio 4.
+BBC Radio 4’s Commissioning Editor, Mohit Bakaya, examined changes in contemporary feature production, the opportunities for engaging a younger audience and introducing new production talent to the station.
+And with Simon Elmes he announced the winners of the 2019 Centenary Charles Parker Prize.
+This prize is awarded each year to the best audio feature productions made by students across the UK.
+But in this centenary year, beside the coveted Gold Award, the leading FIVE programmes submitted in competition will all receive a broadcast premiere on BBC Radio 4.

 Ken Hall explored why Parker was so keen on using folk music in his programmes and investigated the legacy of the songs originally written for the Radio Ballads.
 The day ended with a screening of the Andrew Johnston’s new film ‘The Runaway Train and the Radio Revolution’ which tells not only the story of the railway accident that became the subject of the very first Radio Ballad, but also the evolution of this new innovative radio form.